2010–11 A Group

-The 2010–11 A Group was the 87th season of the Bulgarian national top football division, and the 63rd of A Group as the top-tier football league in the country.
+The 2010–11 A Group season was the 87th edition of the Bulgarian national top football division, and the 63rd of A Group as the top-tier football league in the country.
 The season commenced on 31 July 2010 and ended with the last games on 28 May 2011.
 The winter break was between the weekends around 29 November 2010 and 26 February 2011.
-Litex Lovech had defended their 2009/10 A Group title and became champions for 2 years in a row.
+Litex Lovech defended their 2009/10 A Group title and were champions for 2 consecutive seasons.
+As of the 2024-25, this is the most recent edition not won by Ludogorets Razgrad.

 Team information

 Lokomotiv Mezdra, Sportist Svoge and Botev Plovdiv were directly relegated after finishing in the bottom three places.
-Lokomotiv ended a two-year tenure, Sportist were relegated after a year in A Group and Botev were excluded from A Group due to financial difficulties at the winter brake.
+Lokomotiv Mezdra ended a two-year tenure, Sportist Svoge were relegated after a year in A Group, and Botev were excluded from A Group due to financial difficulties at the winter brake, ending a five-year stint in the A Group.

 The relegated teams were replaced by Vidima-Rakovski, champions of West B Group and Kaliakra Kavarna, champions of the East B Group.
 Vidima-Rakovski returned to A Group after two years, while Kaliakra entered the top division for their first time.

 A further place in the league was decided by a play-off match between the runners-up teams from the two B Group's.
 The game was played on 23 May 2010 between Nesebar and Akademik Sofia.
 Akademik won the match by 2–1 and returned to the top division after 28 years.
 The last season the club had played in A Group was 1981–82.